Prince Michael Jackson Speaks About His Future and the Late Michael Jackson

-Prince Michael Jackson, son of the late Michael Jackson appeared on Good Morning America to fill people in on what he’s been doing since his father died and share his plans for the future.
+Prince Michael Jackson, son of the late Michael Jackson, appeared on Good Morning America to fill people in on what he’s been doing since his father died and shared his plans for the future.

 Like his father, Prince is doing some amazing things at an early age.
-Even with all the controversy that surrounded the late King of Pop, Prince is making a name for himself and so far, it is one to be proud of.
+Even with all the controversy that surrounded the late King of Pop, Prince is making a name for himself, and so far, it is one to be proud of.

 Prince Michael Jackson could easily live off his late father’s fame and fortune, but he doesn’t want to live his life that way.
 He’s tried things to discover what works for him and makes him happy.